 Learn More about Medication Management

-It is also critical to be constantly asking about and reviewing a senior’s medications with their physicians.
-Record any new symptom and think about possible drug interactions.
-Symptoms include drowsiness, loss of appetite, allergic reactions and more.
+It is also critical to be constantly asking about and reviewing a senior’s medications with your physicians.
+Record any new symptoms and think about possible drug interactions.
+Symptoms include drowsiness, loss of appetite, allergic reactions, and more.
 Take note of these when a senior has started a new medication or recently changed medications.

 Sleep is Important

-As people get older, waking up frequently in the middle of the night and insomnia becomes increasingly common.
-When evening rolls around, turn the lights down to make seniors feel more sleepy.
-Also, ensure that seniors are in a comfortable and quiet room.
+As people get older, waking up frequently in the middle of the night and insomnia become increasingly common.
+When evening rolls around, turn the lights down to make you feel more sleepy.
+Also, ensure that you are in a comfortable and quiet room.

 Take Care of Mental Health

-A decline in mental health can occur in seniors.
-In order to stimulate the minds of seniors, those around them can do crossword puzzles, read and write with them, or even spend time playing board games and developing new hobbies with seniors.
+A decline in mental health can occur in you.
+In order to stimulate your mind, you can do crossword puzzles, read, and write, or even spend time playing board games and developing new hobbies with you.

 Check if there are Changes in Vision

-Seniors who are long-sighted or myopic should have their vision checked every year, and have their eyes screened to ensure that there are no pressing health issues.
-Furthermore, having the right pair of glasses and ensuring that seniors can see can greatly reduce the probability of a senior falling down.
+you who are long-sighted or myopic should have your vision checked every year, and have your eyes screened to ensure that there are no pressing health issues.
+Furthermore, having the right pair of glasses and ensuring that you can see can greatly reduce the probability of a senior falling down.

 Stay Physically Active

 By keeping active physically, a senior’s memory and energy can be improved.
-If seniors do not have exercise programs that have been approved by a physician, they can also take short strolls or long walks.
-This is important to their overall well-being, and allows caregivers to have less things to worry about.
+If you do not have exercise programs that have been approved by a physician, you can also take short strolls or long walks.
+This is important to your overall well-being, and allows caregivers to have less things to worry about.

-Encourage Seniors to Live in Senior Living Communities
+Encourage you to Live in Senior Living Communities

-Another way to build good habits in seniors is to encourage them to look into senior living communities, where the food served is delicious and healthy, and where they have a full calendar of engaging activities for seniors to choose from.
-It is a good way to keep seniors physically active and encourage them to socialize with other residents staying there.
+Another way to build good habits is to look into retirement communities, where the food served is delicious and healthy, and where you have a full calendar of engaging activities for you to choose from.
+It is a good way to keep you physically active and socialize with other residents staying there.

-If you or a loved one are interested in moving to a senior living community, check out Conservatory At Champion Forest.
-We strive to provide our residents the best programs and activities to keep them happy and healthy.
+If you are interested in moving to a senior living community, check out Conservatory At Champion Forest.
+We strive to provide our residents with the best programs and activities to keep them happy and healthy.
 Feel free to contact us to find out more about our offerings today!